Evita (1996 film): Plot

-At the start of the Perón government, Eva dresses glamorously, enjoying the privileges of being the First Lady.
-Soon after, she embarks on what is called her "Rainbow Tour" of Europe.
+At the start of the Perón government, Eva dresses glamorously ("High Flying, Adored"), enjoying the privileges of being the First Lady ("Rainbow High").
+Soon after, she embarks on what is called her "Rainbow Tour" of Europe ("Rainbow Tour").
 While there, she receives a mixed reception.
-The people of Spain adore her, the people of Italy call her a whore and throw things at her, and Pope Pius XII gives her a small, meager gift.
-Upon returning to Argentina, Eva establishes a foundation to help the poor.
-The film suggests the Perónists otherwise plunder the public treasury.
+The people of Spain, living under fascist dictator Francisco Franco, adore her; the people of Italy, with recent memories of Benito Mussolini and his mistress, call her a whore and throw things at her; and Pope Pius XII gives her a meager rosary gift.
+During the tour she begins to show signs of physical decline ("The Actress Hasn't Learned the Lines (You'd Like to Hear)").
+Upon returning to Argentina, Eva establishes a foundation to help the poor ("Santa Evita").
+The film suggests the Perónists otherwise plunder the public treasury ("And the Money Kept Rolling In (And Out)").
+Though adored by the descamisados ("Partido Feminista"), the Perons are despised by the oligarchs ("Waltz for Eva and Che").

 Eva is hospitalized and learns that she has terminal cancer.
-She declines the position of Vice President due to her failing health, and makes one final broadcast to the people of Argentina.
-She understands that her life was short because she shone like the "brightest fire", and helps Perón prepare to go on without her.
-A large crowd surrounds the Unzué Palace in a candlelight vigil praying for her recovery when the light of her room goes out, signifying her death.
-At Eva's funeral, Ché is seen at her coffin, marveling at the influence of her brief life.
-He walks up to her glass coffin, kisses it, and joins the crowd of passing mourners.
+She declines the position of Vice President due to her failing health ("Don't Cry for Me Argentina"), and makes one final broadcast to the people of Argentina ("Eva's Final Broadcast").
+She believes that her life was short because she shone like the "brightest fire" ("She Is a Diamond"), and helps Perón prepare to go on without her ("Your Little Body's Slowly Breaking Down").
+Peron tenderly administers to her ("You Must Love Me").
+A large crowd surrounds the Unzué Palace in a candlelight vigil praying for her recovery when the light of her room goes out, signifying her death ("Latin Chant").
+At Eva's funeral, Ché is seen at her coffin, marveling at the influence of her brief life ("Lament").
+He walks up to her glass coffin, embalmed body on display, kisses it, and joins the crowd of passing mourners.